jbillo/handcompare/README.md

     python /path/to/handcompare/test_handcompare.py

 Output will be in standard Python `unittest` format, with the last output line as the string `OK` if all tests passed.

+# Other inclusions and support mechanisms

+For debugging, I used the content in `generate_hands.py` to enumerate the hands in `default_hands` and output appropriate command lines for checking card attributes.
+I then performed a manual sanity comparison between Hand 1 and Hand 2.
+Example, in the handcompare working directory:

+    ./generate_hands.py > generate_hands.txt
+    sh generate_hands.txt > generate_hands.out
+    vi generate_hands.out

 # Assumptions